-Most of these spaces are located in very specific zones of the city.
-Sometimes chosen for their location close to the major museums, for the purchasing power of their passers-by or for the spirit of the streets that attracted artists, as is the case of Chueca.
-Certain dates are also repeated, such as the early 1990s, the 2000s and again we see major openings from 2021 onwards, especially from names already established in other cities.
+The capital brings together most of these spaces in very specific areas of the city.
+Sometimes they are chosen for their location close to the big museums, for the purchasing power of its passers-by or for the spirit of the streets that attracted artists, as in the case of Chueca.
+Certain dates are also repeated, such as the early 1990s, the 2000s, and once again we see major openings from 2021 onwards, especially by names already established in other cities.

 Art galleries in the Salamanca neighborhood